coffeeNtv/PPT/README.md

 [OneDrive](https://portland-my.sharepoint.com/:f:/g/personal/wzhang472-c_my_cityu_edu_hk/Eqlv5Dz9rApCvtwXlRBtPVMBM18vy0jQ-anLvSaWkXr6BA)

-* Item BAIDU Disk, to be updated
+* BAIDU Disk, to be updated

-* Item If you have any trouble accessing our dataset, please feel free to let us know.
+* If you have any trouble accessing our dataset, please feel free to let us know.